jeremylynch83/drjeremylynch/master.md

 # Endovascular treatment of aneurysms {Aneurysms}

+The development of endovascular techniques has completely revolutionised the treatment of brain aneurysms increasing the safety of the procedure and reducing the invasiveness and recovery time.
+The majority of brain aneurysms are now treated using endovascular techniques.
+There are very few aneurysms that cannot now be treated endovascularly.

 ## What does endovascular treatment involve?

-Endovascular treatment is a minimally invasive procedure to treat aneurysms.
-Rather than requiring a large incision and direct surgical access to the aneurysm, endovascular treatment achieves its goal by guiding small, specialized devices through the patient's blood vessels to the site of the aneurysm.
-Embolisation means to promote clot formation within the aneurysm, commonly by inserting platinum coils or placing stents of flow diverters acoss its neck.
-These techniques seal off the aneurysm, preventing blood from entering it.
+Rather than requiring a large incision and direct surgical access to the aneurysm, endovascular treatment achieves its goal by guiding small, specialized devices through the patient's blood vessels (the body’s own natural highways) to the site of the aneurysm.
+Embolisation means to promote clot formation within the aneurysm, commonly by inserting devices such as coils into the aneurysm or placing stents acoss its neck.

+## How does it work?

+All endovascular treatments aim to initiate the body’s natural healing process and involve first filling the aneurysm with a stable clot.
+This seals off the aneurysm, preventing blood from entering it.
+The wall of the blood vessel remodels over time, completing the healing and eliminating the aneurysm.

 ## What are the types of endovascular treatment?

 1. Coiling (Endovascular Coiling or Coil Embolization).
-Coiling is a method where small, soft platinum coils are threaded through a catheter and placed directly into the aneurysm.
-The aim is to initiate a blood clotting process that fills the aneurysm with a stable clot.
-This effectively isolates the aneurysm from your blood circulation, reducing the risk of rupture.
+This involves small, soft platinum coils being threaded through a catheter and placed directly into the aneurysm.
 2. Stent-Assisted Coiling.
-Stent-assisted coiling uses a small, tube-shaped device called a stent in conjunction with coiling.
-The stent provides support to the weakened arterial wall and helps keep the coils within the aneurysm sac.
-This method is often used when the aneurysm has a wider neck or irregular shape that makes regular coiling challenging.
+Stents are  small, tube-shaped devices that are used in conjunction with coils to provide support to the weakened arterial wall.
+They also help keep the coils within the aneurysm sac.
 The stent remains in the artery permanently.
 3. Flow Diversion.
-Flow diversion is a treatment method that uses a device called a flow diverter, similar to a stent but denser.
+This treatment employs a device called a flow diverter, similar to a stent but with denser walls.
 It's placed in the artery carrying blood to the aneurysm.
 Instead of filling the aneurysm with coils, the flow diverter redirects blood flow away from the aneurysm.
 This reduced blood flow into the aneurysm promotes clotting within the aneurysm, leading to its closure.
-Flow diverters may also be used with coils although this is less necessary.
+Coils are not mandatory but are sometimes also placed.
-4. Intrasaccular devices such as Woven Endobridge (WEB).
-Intrasaccular devices are a newer development in aneurysm treatment.
-These devices are placed directly into the aneurysm sac via a catheter, similar to coiling, but are able to treat aneurysms that would otherwise require stents.
+4. Intrasaccular devices such as the Woven Endobridge (WEB).
+These are placed directly into the aneurysm sac via a catheter, similar to coiling, but are able to treat aneurysms that would otherwise require stents.

-## What is coil embolisation?
+## How is coil embolisation performed?

-Coil embolisation, also known as endovascular coiling, is a procedure to treat brain aneurysms.
-The process is minimally invasive and is a proven technique to prevent the rupture of the aneurysm.

-The procedure starts with the patient being placed under general anesthesia so that they do not experience any pain during the operation.
-The doctor then makes a small incision, typically in the wrist or groin, to access a blood vessel.
-Following this, the doctor inserts a long, thin tube, called a catheter, through the incision into the blood vessel.
+Coil embolisation is undertaken during general anaesthesia.
+The doctor  makes a small incision of about 3 mm, typically in the wrist or groin, to access a blood vessel.
+Following this, they insert a long, thin tube, called a catheter, through the incision into the blood vessel.
 Using a method called fluoroscopy, which involves real-time X-ray imaging, the doctor is able to navigate the catheter through the patient's vascular system until it reaches the blood vessels of the brain where the aneurysm is located.

 Once the catheter is in position, small platinum coils are threaded through the catheter and into the aneurysm.
 These coils are soft and flexible, allowing them to adapt to the shape of the aneurysm.
-The role of the coils is to promote the formation of blood clots within the aneurysm.
 As the blood comes into contact with the coils, it begins to clot, gradually filling up the aneurysm over time.
 This process effectively isolates the aneurysm from the rest of the circulatory system, thus preventing it from rupturing.
 The coils are left in place and do not need to be removed.

 ![Illustration demonstrating coil embolisation of a brain aneurysm. ](img/aneurysm coiling.svg)